armchairlinguist/log-muter/README.md

 log-muter is a simple Sinatra webhook app (designed to be deployed to Heroku) that can auto-mute systems that are sending too many logs to Papertrail.
 This can help prevent [log floods](https://help.papertrailapp.com/kb/how-it-works/log-rate-notifications/) in a more fine-grained way.

+# IMPORTANT

+Using this webhok could result in missing logs, either by design or due to an unnoticed bug.
+Use at your own risk.
+See [Note](#note) for more.

 ## Setup

 The app needs a Papertrail API key to make requests to the Papertrail account - set this in the `PAPERTRAIL_API_KEY` env variable.